Frank Cook (surgeon): Career

 He was Dean of the Institute of Obstetrics and Gynæcology and an examiner in Obstetrics and Gynæcology to the Universities of Cambridge, London, Glasgow and Bombay, and to the Royal College of Obstetricians and Gynæcologists.

 Cook was a member of the boards of the SW Metropolitan Regional Hospital Board, St Thomas' Hospital and Chelsea Hospital for Women.
 He served as a colonel in the Royal Army Medical Corps in both Great Wars; France, Belgium and Mesopotamia (1914 Star with Bar); Palestine, Greece, Sudan, Egypt and India.

 He was Hunterian Professor at the Royal College of Surgeons (1917 and 1924), consulting gynæcologist to Queen Alexandra Military Hospital and to King Edward VII Sanatorium, Midhurst.
 He was a medical inspector of the High Court (Divorce Division) and a Demonstrator of Pathology, Surgical Registrar and tutor at Guy's Hospital.

 Family life

-In 1917 Frank Cook married Edith Harriette Wallace, youngest daughter of the late Rev. James Reid of Co.
-Clare, Ireland.
+In 1917 Frank Cook married Edith Harriette Wallace, youngest daughter of the late Rev. James Reid of County Clare, Ireland.
 They had one son.
 Frank Cook died on 25 February 1972.